RitreshGirdhar/Change-data-capture-demo/kafka/README.md

 1. explicitly, using ```KAFKA_BROKER_RACK```
 2. via a command, using ```RACK_COMMAND```, e.g. ```RACK_COMMAND: "curl http://169.254.169.254/latest/meta-data/placement/availability-zone"```

-In the above example the AWS metadata service is used to put the instance's availability zone in the ```broker.rack``` property.
+In the above example the AWS metadata learning.personal.cdc.demo.service is used to put the instance's availability zone in the ```broker.rack``` property.

 ## JMX

 For monitoring purposes you may wish to configure JMX.
 Additional to the standard JMX parameters, problems could arise from the underlying RMI protocol used to connect

 * java.rmi.server.hostname - interface to bind listening port
-* com.sun.management.jmxremote.rmi.port - The port to service RMI requests
+* com.sun.management.jmxremote.rmi.port - The port to learning.personal.cdc.demo.service RMI requests

 For example, to connect to a kafka running locally (assumes exposing port 1099)